Vietnam.vn - Nền tảng quảng bá Việt Nam

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 19.

-Currently, Lung Tam linen brocade products have followed tourists to all parts of the country and have been exported to more than 20 countries, not only bringing income but also contributing to preserving the traditional cultural values of the Mong people.
+Currently, Lung Tam linen brocade products have followed tourists to all parts of the country and have been exported to more than 20 countries, not only bringing in income but also contributing to preserving the traditional cultural values of the Mong people.

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 20.

-Lung Tam brocade weaving village produces a variety of products such as: clothes, wallets, towels, blankets, tablecloths, brocade bags, decorative panels, pillowcases...
+Lung Tam brocade weaving village produces a variety of products such as: Clothes, wallets, towels, blankets, tablecloths, brocade bags, decorative panels, pillowcases...

 Làng dệt lanh Lùng Tám - Sắc màu rực rỡ nơi cao nguyên đá Hà Giang - Ảnh 21.